-As is now well known, on September 14, 2015, the aLIGO interferometers recorded the first detection of gravitational waves, when at about 40 percent of their design sensitivity.
-We appear to be on track to have two interferometers in interleaved commissioning and observing from September 2016 for the O2 observing run.
+As is now well known, on September 14, 2015, the aLIGO interferometers recorded the first detection of gravitational waves, GW150914, when at about 40 percent of their design sensitivity.
+A second event was recorded on Boxing Day 2015, GW151226.
+The O2 run commended in the latter part of 2016 with one confirmed detection to date, GW170104.
+At the completion of O2, with interferometers will be taken down for commissioning and sensitivity improvements, for about one year.
 The optical, mechanical, and electronics systems appear to be compatible with the near-term improvements envisioned (e.g. the optical losses are low enough in the main cavities to make squeezing interesting).
 However there are a number of technical issues which are currently limiting the performance of the aLIGO detectors.
 In the the following chapters each working group, begins begin by identifying the R&D and effort needed to help resolve these problems.

-This White Paper uses a Roadmap for the next 25 years, 2016-2040, in order to focus effort and aid prioritization.
+This White Paper uses a Roadmap for the next 22 years, 2018-2040, in order to focus effort and aid prioritization.
 This Roadmap will be revised and refined each year.